Tony Hawk: Skateboarding

 Tony Hawk is a trailblazer in vertical, or "vert", skateboarding, and remains one of the most iconic figures in the sport's history.
-He got his first skateboard at age nine, a gift from his older brother, and by 12, he was already dominating amateur competitions across California.
+He got his first skateboard at age nine, a gift from his older brother.
+Hawk then began to practice at the now-defunct Oasis Skatepark, where he started attracting attention by performing advanced maneuvers for his age.
+By the age of 12, he was already dominating amateur competitions across California.